-As more fully described in Item 4, above, we provide investment advisory services to various types of clients pursuant to various types of arrangements, as summarized below.
 Our minimum account size is generally \$1,000,000 (which may be comprised of more than one account with us), except that the minimum account size is \$100,000 for wrap program accounts (however, such minimum account sizes are negotiable depending on the circumstances).

-See Item 5, above, for a discussion of our compensation for managing each of the following types of client accounts.
+See Item 5 - Fees and Compensation, above, for a discussion of our compensation for managing each of the following types of client accounts.

-A. Wrap Account Programs: As more fully described in Item 4.I.A., above, we provide investment advisory services on a sub-advisory basis to wrap program accounts pursuant to arrangements with wrap program sponsors, all of which are unaffiliated with us.
+A. Wrap Account Programs: As more fully described in Item 4.I.A. - Advisory Business, above, we provide investment advisory services on a sub-advisory basis to wrap program accounts pursuant to arrangements with wrap program sponsors, all of which are unaffiliated with us.

-- B. UMA Programs: We also offer model portfolios to UMA program sponsors on a sub-advisory basis, all as more fully described in Item 4.I.B., above. - 4.I.C., above, we provide, on both a primary advisory and a sub-advisory basis, portfolio management services to private and institutional separate accounts, either pursuant to "dual contract" and "single contract" arrangements.
-As stated above, account owners with respect to the private and institutional account arrangements may be high net worth individuals, corporations and other business entities, other investment advisers, investment companies (see Item 7.D., below) and other pooled investment vehicles, banks and other financial institutions, pension and profit-sharing plans subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and their sponsors, trusts, estates, and charitable organizations.
-When we perform these investment advisory services to ERISA plan clients and have an investment advisory agreement directly with the plan client, we acknowledge that we are a "fiduciary" within the meaning of ERISA. - D. Investment Company Accounts: As a subset of our services described in Item 7.C, above, we provide discretionary investment management services, on a subadvisory basis, in direct relationships with investment companies, under the Investment Company Act of 1940.
-We provide such services with reference to the investment objectives, guidelines, policies, procedures and restrictions as defined by the investment company client.
+B. UMA Programs: We also offer model portfolios to UMA program sponsors on a sub-advisory basis, all as more fully described in Item 4.I.B. - Advisory Business, above.

+C. Private/Institutional Separate Accounts: As more fully described in Item 4.1.C. - Advisory Business, above, we provide, on both a primary advisory and a subadvisory basis, portfolio management services to private and institutional separate accounts, either pursuant to "dual contract" and "single contract" arrangements.
+As stated above, account owners with respect to the private and institutional account arrangements may be high-net-worth individuals, corporations and other business entities, other investment advisers, and pooled investment vehicles, banks and other financial institutions, pension and profit-sharing plans subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and their sponsors, trusts, estates, and charitable organizations.
+When we perform these investment advisory services to ERISA plan clients and have an investment advisory agreement directly with the plan client, we acknowledge that we are a "fiduciary" within the meaning of ERISA.